 Stefan grew up in North Dakota, about as far away as it’s possible to get from the coast in the USA.
 He first developed a fascination with sharks and the underwater world thanks to nature documentaries and well-worn issues of National Geographic.
 He began his career as an analyst at a UN-based NGO in New York before moving to London, where he worked as a web developer and advisor to several startup companies.
 He joined the Save Our Seas Foundation in 2010.
 Aside from his work for the foundation, Stefan is an award-winning filmmaker whose films have screened at festivals around the world.

-Originally from Scotland, Clova became fascinated by sharks while working as a diving aquarist in an aquarium that housed ragged-tooth sharks.
-She came to South Africa in 2005 to work with tiger sharks on the east coast before joining the White Shark Trust in Gansbaai as a research assistant.
-While in South Africa, she became involved in the wildlife film industry, where she learned the basics of communicating science to a wider audience.
-Keen to further her education, she went on to complete an MSc in conservation biology and then a PhD focusing on the status and management options for marine species that have invaded South African shores.
-This applied research made her realise how inaccessible most science is to the general public and how this contributes to the many conservation issues we face today.
+Originally from Scotland, Clova has been in love with the ocean since she was a toddler and has fond memories of windswept beaches and very cold water!
+A conservation expedition to the warmer waters of Madagascar and subsequently working as a diving aquarist in a Scottish aquarium cemented her passion for all things marine.
+She came to South Africa in 2005 to work as a dive master with tiger sharks and then joined the White Shark Trust as a research assistant.
+During this time she became involved in the wildlife film industry, developing her science communication and project management skills.
+Keen to further her education, Clova went on to complete an MSc in conservation biology and then a PhD focusing on the status and management options for marine species that have invaded South African shores.
+This applied research made her realise how remote most science is from the general public and how such inaccessibility contributes to the many conservation issues we face today.

-Clova loves to travel, but when in South Africa she spends her free time outdoors on the water or in the mountains.
-She is a certified PADI dive master and South African commercial diver.
-As a volunteer for several organisations that focus on environmental education and the mother of a nature-loving daughter, she enjoys teaching children about ecology and sustainable lifestyle choices.
-She is passionate about sharing her love and knowledge of the marine environment, as she believes this is the only way we can change our future.
+Clova loves to travel, but when in South Africa she spends her free time outdoors, either underwater or in the mountains.
+She is a certified PADI dive master and scientific commercial diver.
+As a mother and a volunteer for several organisations that focus on environmental education, she enjoys teaching children about ecology and sustainable lifestyle choices.
+She is passionate about sharing her love and knowledge of the marine environment, as she believes this is the best way to shape our future.